Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Global Functions & Variables.md

 ```

 ### tostring(arg:Dynamic)
-Converts any arguement into a real string from the provided arguement; Returns a `nil` value if impossible to convert.
+Converts any `number` or `boolean` value into a real string from the provided argument; Returns a nil value if it is impossible to convert.

-- `arg` - The `number` or `boolean` value to be converted.
+- `arg` - The `number` value to be converted, it can also use `boolean` values.

 Example:
 ```lua